user-name-is-taken/GMU_MBUS300/book_notes/ch3_Measurement_Fundamentals/ch3_measurement_fundamentals.md

     - recorded at min(*net book value*, present value)
       - *net book value* = original cost - amortization (or depreciation)
   - Long-term notes receivable and long-term liabilities
-    - recorded at presetn value
+    - recorded at present value
   - Shareholders' equity
     - Technically not valued on these valuation bases.
     - Can be understood as how much the company is worth (assets - liabilities)